UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 * Speaker integration to the Jetson (resolved)

 ### If we had Another Week...
-* Multithread the lane detection code to
+* Multithread the lane detection code to:
   * Fix lane detection pausing:
     - Split locate_centroid into image_processing & lane_detection
     - Run these two methods concurrently